About me

 Contacting me

-If you think I might be a good fit for you, feel free to book an introductory call or email me.
+If you think I might be a good fit for you, feel free to email me.
 Please share a couple of lines about yourself and your availability, and we can take it from there.
-I warmly welcome any questions you might have about counselling, so please feel free to email me.
+I warmly welcome any questions you might have about counselling, so do ask!

 Where are you?

-My practice is based in a quiet residential street in Heworth, York (YO31).
+I work from home.
+My calm, uncluttered counselling room is based in a quiet residential street in Heworth, York (YO31).

-I work with clients from across York and surrounding areas, and I’m conveniently located for both university campuses.
+I work with clients from across York and surrounding areas.
+I’m conveniently located for both university campuses.

 Training, qualifications & experience

-As well as working in private practice, I am a Mental Health Practitioner at the University of York providing counselling to students at all levels of study.
+As well as working in private practice, I am a Mental Health Practitioner at the University of York providing counselling and wellbeing support to students at all levels of study.

 I have worked in universities for 12 years and have an in depth understanding of the academic, social and relationship pressures university students face.

-I have been a tutor for York City Council for five years.
-I currently teach the CPCAB Level 3 Counselling Studies qualification.
+I was a counselling tutor at York City Council for 5 years teaching on the CPCAB Level 2 and 3 courses.

 I previously worked as a counsellor at Phoenix Health and Wellbeing in Leeds and was a Young Person's mentor at York Mind.